opensearch-project/security-dashboards-plugin/DEVELOPER_GUIDE.md

 ## Testing

-The OSSecurity Dashboards Plugin uses Jest, Cypress and Selenium and makes use of the [OpenSearch Dashboards Functional Test]( https://github.com/opensearch-project/opensearch-dashboards-functional-test) project.
+The security-dashboards-plugin project uses Jest, Cypress and Selenium and makes use of the [OpenSearch Dashboards Functional Test]( https://github.com/opensearch-project/opensearch-dashboards-functional-test) project.

 Make sure you have the OpenSearch and OpenSearch Dashboards running with the Security Plugin and that you can log in to it using a web browser.

-Clone OpenSearch Dashboards Functional Test project in your local machine and follow the instructions in its DEVELOPER_GUIDE.md
+Clone [OpenSearch Dashboards Functional Test]( https://github.com/opensearch-project/opensearch-dashboards-functional-test)  in your local machine and follow the instructions in its DEVELOPER_GUIDE.md

 ### Integration Tests